Patt92/framework13-edid-70Hz-Linux/README.md

-## how to create the bin, not specific
+## how to create the bin, skip this, just for information

 ```bash
 echo Modeline "2256x1504_70"  281.12  2256 2304 2336 2576  1504 1507 1517 1559  +hsync +vsync ratio=3:2 | modeline2edid
 #add ratio parameter (see .S file)

 edid-generator -> make

 ```